lovesegfault/beautysh/README.md

 fi
 ```

-Special comments '@formatter:off' and '@formatter:on' can be used to disable formatting around a block of statements.
+Special comments `@formatter:off` and `@formatter:on` are available to disable formatting around a block of statements.

 ```shell
 # @formatter:off